reydus/bobbie-butler/README.md

 Running
 --------

-This uses Python3.
-I recommend running this bot by using Python environment included by activating it:
+This bot uses Python3.
+I recommend running this bot by using the Python environment included by activating it:

-Once in the folder of this repository, activate the environment by using:
 ```
 source venv/bin/activate
 ```